I hope you’ll back my vision for change in our community

 In Edinburgh Northern, we're rich in green and blue spaces.

-Living here, I've learnt about the relationship between climate change and food insecurity in Edinburgh Northern, and worked to tackle it as trustee of Granton Community Gardeners.
+Living here, I've learnt about the relationship between climate change and food insecurity in Edinburgh Northern, and worked to tackle it as trustee of a local community gardeners charity

 I've volunteered across grassroots climate crisis action in our constituency, from coastal wildflower growing, to native oyster reintroduction.